 4.3.3 An EMC assessment where no harmonised standards have been applied

 A manufacturer may wish to declare the conformity of his apparatus directly to the essential requirements, without reference to harmonised standards, by addressing the EMC risks with other means.
-If the manufacturer chooses not to follow the harmonised standards, he has the obligation to demonstrate that his products are in conformity with the essential requirements by the use of other means of his own choice (BG paragraph 4.1.3 Conformity with the essential requirements: Other possibilities).
+If the manufacturer chooses not to follow the harmonised standards, he has the obligation to demonstrate that his products are in conformity with the essential requirements by the use of other means of his own choice (Blue Guide, paragraph 4.1.3 Conformity with the essential requirements: Other possibilities).
 This assessment needs to follow a technical methodology to ensure that the requirements of the EMC Directive are met.
 The manufacturer will need to provide clear evidence of compliance.

 This option allows flexibility for technical development, crucial when manufacturers of new or innovative apparatus for which standards do not exist, or cannot be used, want to assess their apparatus according to the essential requirements.